 People who shop at farmers' markets have many more healthy social exchanges, leading to overall well being!

-There are currently fifteen farmers markets in Marin County!!
+There are lots of farmers markets in Marin County.
 Some are year round, some are seasonal.
 Check out the schedule and locations of farmers' markets near you.
-This link also gives markets in Sonoma County.

 FOOD FOR THOUGHT